Online PCB Design Review with Altium Concord Pro

 What if you could get through the PCB design review process quickly, and all within your PCB design application?
 With the cloud collaboration tools in Altium Concord Pro, you can quickly place your data in a cloud repository and share it with other designers or a manufacturer.
 This platform is instantly accessible in Altium Designer, and it allows anyone on your team to pull data from the cloud back to their local machine for editing.
 This helps you quickly move through the PCB design review and qualification phase on the way to manufacturing.

-Once you’ve pushed your design data to your manufacturer, they will look over your layout, assembly and Gerber files, and you BOM to make sure your board can be produced at scale.
+Once you’ve pushed your design data to your manufacturer, they will look over your layout, assembly, and Gerber files, and your BOM to make sure your board can be produced at scale.
 Your manufacturer may need to note some required changes to your design, or they may need to make the changes on their own.
 Both tasks can be completed quickly when your design data is accessible by designers and manufacturers directly within Altium Designer.

 All these tasks are enabled in Altium Concord Pro, which also provides a direct pipeline into your manufacturer’s version of Altium Designer.
 Some important points that should be checked during a PCB design review include:

 - Keep-in/keep-out areas